avineeth/gyan/design_patterns.md

 - Starbuck example
 - new BufferedReader( new FileInputStream());

-### Simple Factory
-- All factory patterns encapsulate object creation.
-The Factory Method Pattern encapsulates object creation by letting subclasses decide what objects to create.

-### Factory Method
-- The Factory Method Pattern defi nes an interface for creating an object, but lets subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.

-### Abstract Factory
-- The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ### Singleton Pattern
 - The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.